tara-m-harwood/elixa-duxworth-frontend/README.md

 ## Early Iteration

-Elixa.io released its first chatbot, [Elixa Newpal](https://elixa.io/denver-love)
+**elixa.io** released its first chatbot, [Elixa Newpal](https://elixa.io/denver-love), in March 2021.
+Elixa Newpal was designed to simulate a beginning software engineering bootcamp student with a passion for helping her fellow bootcampers debug their code.
+Elixa Newpal was developed as an appreciative gift to the incredible learning community of the Flatiron Software Engineering Bootcamp in Denver, CO, affectionately known as "The Love Bubble" or "The Learning Factory".

 The Elixa Newpal code is based on a 2005 [ELIZA Javascript implementation](https://www.masswerk.at/elizabot/) by [Norbert Landsteiner of mass:werk media](https://www.masswerk.at/).
 While being a mere 15 years old as opposed to 55, this ELIZA uses a web interface that is styled similar to a teletype in order to mimic the original 1966 version.
 Elixa uses the same chatbot engine code as the Landsteiner implementation, but with an updated interface to provide a slack-like experience, and with a new script that reimagines her as a beginning SE bootcamp student rather than a Rogerian therapist.

-Elixa Newpal was developed as an appreciative gift to the incredible learning community of the Flatiron Software Engineering Bootcamp in Denver, CO, affectionately known as "The Love Bubble" or "The Learning Factory".
+## Chat at the Next Level

+Elixa Duxworth also has a passion for helping codes with their code, but her technology stacks is quite different than Elixa Newpal.
+While Elixa Newpal was an experience in vintage computing, Elixa Duxworth is built on the modern AI chatbot engine Pandorabots, programmed with AIML (Artificial Intelligence Markup Languag).

 ## Technologies